AdobeXD/plugin-samples/reference/scenegraph.md

 Note: If this node (or one of its ancestors) has `visible` = false, tap and drag interactions on it will not be triggered.

-Currently, this API excludes any keyboard/gamepad interactions on this node.
+Currently, this API excludes any keyboard/gamepad, hover, and state-transition interactions on this node.

 **Example**
 ```js